adamshaw90/Trip-easy/README.md

 - [Heroku](https://www.heroku.com) used for hosting the deployed site.
 - [Cloudinary](https://cloudinary.com) used for online static file storage.
 - [Cloud Convert](https://cloudconvert.com/webp-to-png) used for image processing.
-- [Gunicorn](https://gunicorn.org/) used for WSGI server
+- [Gunicorn](https://gunicorn.org/) used for WSGI server.
-- [sycopg2](https://pypi.org/project/psycopg2/) used as a PostgreSQL database adapter
+- [sycopg2](https://pypi.org/project/psycopg2/) used as a PostgreSQL database adapter.
+- [AmIResponsive](https://ui.dev/amiresponsive) used as a mock-up maker.

 ## Database Design